-2.21 Inverclyde's location west of Glasgow city centre and the hub of the City Region's economy, primary business, retail and leisure centre, and transport network, determines to a large extent the area's role and the way it functions, and therefore informs its future planning.
-Figure 2.2 is an attempt to conceptualise this relationship and present graphically where Inverclyde is placed in the City Region's Vision and the Spatial Strategy of the approved GCV SDP.
+Inverclyde's location west of Glasgow city centre and the hub of the City Region's economy, primary business, retail and leisure centre, and transport network, determines to a large extent the area's role and the way it functions, and therefore informs its future planning.
+Diagrams ['scalar' Diagrams (1-3)] are an attempt to conceptualise this relationship and present graphically where Inverclyde is placed in the City Region's Vision and the Spatial Strategy of the approved GCV SDP.